qaskills/qaskills-challenge/README.md

 Hi QASkills,

- - I have completed challenge and pushed it to branch "challenge/firstNameLastName" (update branch name).
+ - I have completed challenge and pushed it to forked repo: https://github.com/sasastarcevic/qaskills-challenge (update repo url).

  - Add you cv as attachment.